-Report on the Audit of The Financial Statements and Supplementary Information (Excluding Supplementary Information Relating to Capital Adequacy and Regulatory Liquidity Requirements)

-Opinion
+REPORT ON THE AUDIT OF THE FINANCIAL STATEMENTS AND SUPPLEMENTARY INFORMATION (EXCLUDING SUPPLEMENTARY INFORMATION RELATING TO CAPITAL ADEQUACY AND REGULATORY LIQUIDITY REQUIREMENTS)

-We have audited the financial statements and supplementary information (excluding supplementary information relating to Capital Adequacy and Regulatory Liquidity Requirements) of Industrial and Commercial Bank of China (New Zealand) Limited (the 'Registered Bank').

-The financial statements comprise the statement of financial position as at 31 December 2022, and the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+Opinion We have audited the financial statements and supplementary information (excluding supplementary information relating to Capital Adquacy and Regulatory Liquidity Requirements) of Industrial and Commercial Bank of China (New Zealand) Limited (the 'Registered Bank').
+The financial statements comprise the statement of financial position as at 31 December 2023, and the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including material accounting policy information.
 The supplementary information (excluding the information related to Capital Adequacy and Regulatory Liquidity Requirements) comprises the information required to be disclosed under Schedules 4, 7, 13, 14, 15 and 17 of the Registered Bank Disclosure Statements (New Zealand Incorporated Registered Banks) Order 2014 (as amended) (the 'Order').

-In our opinion, the accompanying financial statements, on pages 16 to 87:

-- comply with generally accepted accounting practice in New Zealand; and - give a true and fair view of the financial position of the Registered Bank as at 31 December 2022, and its financial performance and cash flows for the year then ended in accordance with New Zealand Equivalents to International Financial Reporting Standards ('NZ IFRS') and International Financial Reporting Standards ('IFRS').

-In our opinion, the supplementary information (excluding the information relating to Capital Adequacy and Regulatory Liquidity Requirements) disclosed in accordance with Schedules 4, 7, 13, 14, 15 and 17 of the Order (the 'Supplementary Information'):

-- has been prepared, in all material respects, in accordance with the guidelines issued pursuant to Section 78(3) of the Banking (Prudential Supervision) Act 1989 and any Conditions of Registration; - is in accordance with the books and records of the Registered Bank in all material respects; and - fairly states in all material respects the matters to which it relates in accordance with those Schedules.

-Basis for opinion

-We conducted our audit in accordance with International Standards on Auditing ('ISAs') and International Standards on Auditing (New Zealand) ('ISAs (NZ)').
-Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Statements (excluding supplementary information relating to Capital Adequacy and Regulatory Liquidity Requirements) section of our report.
+In our opinion, the accompanying financial statements, on pages 16 to 87: comply with generally accepted accounting practice in New Zealand; and give a true and fair view of the financial position of the Registered Bank as at 31 December 2023, and its financial performance and cash flows for the year then ended in accordance with New Zealand Equivalents to International Financial Reporting Standards ('NZ IFRS') and International Financial Reporting Standards ('IFRS').
+In our opinion, the supplementary information (excluding the information relating to Capital Adequacy and Regulatory Liquidity Requirements) disclosed in accordance with Schedules 4, 7, 13, 14, 15 and 17 of the Order (the 'Supplementary Information'): has been prepared, in all material respects, in accordance with the guidelines issued pursuant to Section 78(3) of the Banking (Prudential Supervision) Act 1989 and any Conditions of Registration; is in accordance with the books and records of the Registered Bank in all material respects; and fairly states in all material respects the matters to which it relates in accordance with those Schedules.
+Basis for opinion We conducted our audit in accordance with International Standards on Auditing ('ISAs') and International Standards on Auditing (New Zealand) ('ISAs (NZ)').
+Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Statements section of our report.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.
 We are independent of the Registered Bank in accordance with Professional and Ethical Standard 1 International Code of Ethics for Assurance Practitioners (including International Independence Standards) (New Zealand) issued by the New Zealand Auditing and Assurance Standards Board and the International Ethics Standards Board for Accountants' International Code of Ethics for Professional Accountants (including International Independence Standards), and we have fulfilled our other ethical responsibilities in accordance with these requirements.
 Other than in our capacity as auditor, we have no relationship with or interests in the Registered Bank, except that partners and employees of our firm deal with the Registered Bank on normal terms within the ordinary course of trading activities of the business of the Registered Bank.